Hone logo

 Expected Behavior:

-2. Clicking the "Increment" button increases the counter by 1.
+2. Clicking the increment button should:

 Edge Cases to Consider: